Ondsel-Development/website/blog/2023-04-10/assembly-7.md

 ---
 slug: default-assembly-workbench-7
 title: "Assembly Workbench: What We Learned and What's Coming Next"
+description: "Now that the study of assembly workbenches and tools is done, let's discuss key takeaways and propose a way forward for the project."
 authors:
   - name: Brad Collette
     title: Ondsel Core Team